 Where this rear lotting condition along the collector road is present (refer to Figure 10), the existing grading conditions, combined with the acoustical wall shall ensure there is appropriate noise / vibration cancelling and separation measures.
 There is also an opportunity to preserve existing trees within the 3.0m road widening along Eighth Line as a way to enhance noise reduction and add to an appealing streetscape until the urbanization of Eighth Line takes place.
-To supplement the proposed acoustic wall and potential retained trees, the first and second floor level rear elevations of the units that are visible from Eighth Line may be enhanced, further improving the quality of the streetscape.
+To supplement the proposed acoustic wall and potential retained trees, rear elevations of units backing onto Eighth Line shall be enhanced, further improving the quality of the public realm.